 Weigths for scoring is default the 'score' column in 'reads'.
 Can also be random access paths to bigWig or fstwig file.
 Do not use random access for more than a few genes, then loading the entire files is usually better.
-File streaming is still in scaleTo an integer (100), if windows have different size, a meta window can not directly be created, since a meta window must have equal size for all windows.
-Rescale all windows to scale To. i.e c(1,2,3) -> size 2 -> c(1, mean(2,3)) etc. Can also be a vector, 1 number per grl group.
+File streaming is still in beta, so use with care!

+scaleTo an integer (100), if windows have different size, a meta window can not directly be created, since a meta window must have equal size for all windows.
+Rescale all windows to scaleTo. i.e c(1,2,3) -> size 2 -> c(1, mean(2,3)) etc. Can also be a vector, 1 number per grl group.

-scoring a character, one of (zscore, transcriptNormalized, mean, median, sum, log2sum, log10sum, sumLength, meanPos and frameSum, periodic, NULL).
-More info in weight (default: 'score'), if defined a character name of valid meta column in subject.
+scoring a character, one of (zscore, transcriptNormalized, mean, median, sum, log2sum, weight (default: 'score'), if defined a character name of valid meta column in subject.